jinyoungko96/jinyoungko96.github.io/_posts/2021-12-17-Longtime no see.md

 ---
-title: "The reason to be a PhD"
+title: "The reason to be a PhD (in construction now)"
 date: 2021-12-17 02:00
 comments: true
 sitemap :